Kiharalouis/alx_capstone_project/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you can use, modify, and distribute the code for personal or commercial projects.
+This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code for personal or commercial projects.

 ---